-Bristol Myers Squibb: Pioneers in immuno-oncology
+Bristol Myers Squibb.
+Pioneer in immuno-oncology

 What is an immune checkpoint inhibitor?

 Ipilimumab is a medicine containing checkpoint receptors that reactivate the patient’s immune system response.
 Some cancer cells actually inhibit T cells, a particular type of cell that allows the body to recognise and attack cancer cells.
 This inhibition prevents these cells from recognising the cancer and grows the cancer cells.
 Medications containing checkpoint receptors prevent this inhibition from happening.